Azure/azure-kusto-microhack/README.md

 [Project operator - Azure Data Explorer | Microsoft Docs](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/projectoperator)

 #### Task 3: Filter the output
 Write a query to see only the desired rows.
-Take arbitrary 10 records from the last 10 minutes.
+Take arbitrary 10 records from the past 10 minutes.

 Hint 1: “ago”
 Hind 2: In case you see 0 records, remember that operators are sequenced by a pipe (|).
 Data is piped, from one operator to the next.
 The data is filtered or manipulated at each step and then fed into the following step.
 By using the ‘Take’ operator, there is no guarantee which records are returned